Marco Antonio de Dominis: Return to Rome

+Works

-Scientific work
+Scientific

 In 1611 he published, at Venice, a scientific work entitled: Tractatus de radiis visus et lucis in vitris, perspectivis et iride, in which, according to Isaac Newton, he was the first to develop the theory of the rainbow by drawing attention to the fact that in each raindrop the light undergoes two refractions and an intermediate reflection.
 His claim to that distinction is, however, disputed in favor of Descartes.

 In 1625 his work "Euripus, seu de fluxu et refluxu maris sententia" was published posthumously in Rome.
 It is an important source for the strange story of the theory of tides.
 It contains an exact but qualitative, luni-solar explanation of the phaenomena.
 This explanation is directly connected with the later developments.

+Religious

+On his way to England, he published at Heidelberg a violent attack on Rome: Scogli del Christiano naufragio, afterwards reprinted in England.

+In England, he wrote a number of anti-Roman sermons: the Papatus Romanus, issued anonymously (London, 1617; Frankfort, 1618); the Scogli del naufragio Christiano, written in Switzerland (London, (?)
+1618), of which English, French and German translations also appeared; and a Sermon preached in Italian before the king.

+His principal work was the De Republicâ Ecclesiasticâ contra Primatum Papæ (Vol. 1, 1617; vol. II, 1620, London; Vol. III, 1622, Hanau).
+The first part, after revision by Anglican theologians, was published under royal patronage in London (1617).
+In the main it is an elaborate treatise on the historic organization of the church, its principal note being its insistence on the divine prerogatives of the Catholic episcopate as against the encroachments of the papal monarchy.

+In 1619 Dominis published in London from a manuscript Paolo Sarpi's Historia del Concilio Tridentino.
+This history of the Council of Trent appeared in Italian, with an anti-Roman title page and letter dedicatory to James I. The manuscript had been obtained from Sarpi for George Abbot by his agent Nathaniel Brent.

 Representations

 De Dominis was caricatured in Thomas Middleton's 1624 play A Game at Chess.
 He is portrayed as the cynical 'Fat Bishop of Spalato' who changes faiths as much as it suits him.